-If you are uncertain about your rights and need to win the case to keep your licence and avoid a criminal record then why not call the Impaired Driving Defence Centre?
-Our initial consultation is always free and IDDC colleagues can meet you promptly close to wherever you live.
+If you are uncertain about your rights and need to win the case to keep your licence and avoid a criminal record then why not call Chris Avery Impaired Driving Defence Centre?
+Our initial consultation is free .

 |Oshawa Pickering||Kitchener Waterloo||Orangeville|